muhsinmk/react_store/README.md

 You may also see any lint errors in the console.

 ### `npm server`
-npt json-server --watch src/data.json --port 4000
+npx json-server --watch src/data.json --port 4000

 ### `npm test`